-Yet the family pored over a publication called The Aufbau that catered to German-speaking Jews.
-The journal came out of New York and listed writers such as Thomas Mann and Hannah Arendt among its contributors.
+Yet the family pored over a weekly publication called The Aufbau that catered to German-speaking Jews.
+The journal, founded in New York City in 1934, listed writers such as Thomas Mann and Hannah Arendt among its contributors.
 Even Albert Einstein wrote for The Aufbau.
 But its main appeal in the Diamant house were the lists it published of Holocaust victims and survivors.
 Fritzi Diamant never stopped hoping that she would find the names of her father and brother on the survivors’ list.
 But that never happened.

 Seeking Family History

-Joseph’s nephew, Walter, had been sent to Jasenovac in the Slavonia region of Croatia, one of World War II’s largest and most notorious concentration camps.
-The United States Holocaust Memorial Museum estimates that between 77,000 people and 99,000 people — Jews, Roma and others — were murdered at Jasenovac from 1941 and 1945.
+Joseph’s sister Hilda, her husband and Joseph’s niece, Vera, and nephew, Walter, were sent to Jasenovac in the Slavonia region of Croatia, one of World War II’s largest and most notorious concentration camps.
+The United States Holocaust Memorial Museum estimates that between 77,000 people and 99,000 people — Jews, Roma and others — were murdered at Jasenovac from 1941 to 1945.

-Fritzy’s brother Max was not so lucky.
+Fritzi’s brother Max was not so lucky.
 Max Vielgut was sent to four concentration camps.
-He died in 1945 at Buchenwald, before the camp was liberated.
+He died in 1945 at Buchenwald just weeks before the camp was liberated.

-In the early 1980s, the Diamant family made a sort of sentimental pilgrimage to locate family members who had dispersed around Europe and elsewhere.
-They went to Israel, then to England to visit a cousin, and then to Paris, “just because it was Paris.”
+In the early 1980s, after the death of her father, Evelyn and her mother made a sort of sentimental pilgrimage to locate family members who had dispersed around Europe and elsewhere.
+They went to England to visit Fritzi’s favorite cousin’s daughter, and then to Paris, “just because it was Paris.”

 And then the Diamants went to Vienna.